antick/hashnode-custom-css/README.md

 # Hashnode Custom CSS

-Custom CSS templates for Hashnode

-> It's a Work-in-progress.
+Hashnode allows you to add custom styles for your blog.
+This custom CSS tweaks a lot of things in both light and dark mode.

-The initial CSS template files can be accessed in `styles` folder.
+CSS template files can be accessed in `styles` folder.
+All you have to do is, copy and paste these styles in their respective code editors on Hashnode Custom CSS page.

 ### What changes are offered by these custom styles?